Pandu2021/-epic-pizza-pasta/Back-End/README.md

 ---
 Deployment
-- For step-by-step cPanel deployment instructions, see the root `DEPLOYMENT.md`.
+- For step-by-step Render.com deployment (backend Web Service + frontend Static Site), see the root `DEPLOYMENT.md` and `render.yaml`.